 The truth is that product page is one of the most important page templates as 43.8% of all traffic includes at least a single view of this page type.

-At Growcode, we’ve found that product details pages can almost always be improved by making small tweaks, whether it’s by building product page urgency, highlighting special offers and discounts or, as is the focus of this article, dispelling doubts.
+At Growcode, we’ve found that product details pages (also mobile product detail pages) can almost always be improved by making small tweaks, whether it’s by building product page urgency, highlighting special offers and discounts or, as is the focus of this article, dispelling doubts.

 The simple truth is that many online retailers are leaving easy sales on the table by omitting important trust-building elements on their product detail pages.